Leave a Message

 Lake activities and safety

 You can usually enjoy low-impact activities such as kayaking, paddleboarding, and catch-and-release fishing on community lakes, subject to posted rules.
-Higher-impact sports like wakeboarding and wake surfing are often limited or not allowed because wakes can disturb neighbors and damage shorelines.
+Higher-impact sports like wakeboarding and wake surfing are allowed, howeeve, you must abide by the no-wake zones in the canals to prevent wakes that may damage neighbors docks and boats, damage the shoreline and disturb neighbors.

 Safety rules apply everywhere in Florida.
 Review the FWC’s guidance on boating safety and education to confirm life jacket, lighting, and operator requirements.
 If you plan to let younger family members operate a vessel, check age and boater-education card rules before you launch.